marteresagh/OrthographicProjection.jl/docs/src/index.md

 ## Installation

+To install a Julia package you have to use the package manager Pkg.
+Enter the Pkg REPL by pressing ] from the Julia REPL and then use the command `add`.

 This package is not in a registry, it can be added by instead of the package name giving the URL to the repository to add.

  ```julia